 Charging networks and independent websites like Zap Map offer Electric car charging cost calculators, which can make it easier to work out how much public charging will cost you.

 Costs of motorway charging

-The Gridserve Electric Highway network has charge points at many service stations across the whole of the UK’s motorway system.
-There’s no membership fee and the cost to charge your electric car is 30p/kWh.
+The Gridserve Electric Highway network has charge points at all service stations across the UK’s motorway system.
+There’s no membership fee and the cost to charge your electric car is currently 69p/kWh.